jackrabbit72380/Ho4kmmm/0.7.1/tags/4k_mmm/Readme.md

 ## Discriptions!

-Each directory contains a step number of scripts to run for different version of halo online.
+Each directory contains a set of scripts to run for different version's of Halo Online Eldewrito 0.7.1.

 first You need to determine your version of halo online 0.7.1 you want to use & then run the scripts set that you need in order!